 Maltipoo Breed Information

-A cross between the loving and joyful Maltese and the clever and agile Poodle, the Maltipoo is one of the most popular and sought-after (meet the 6 most sought-after small doodle breeds- blog) designer doodle (7 reasons why you should get a doodle – blog) dogs in the country.
+A cross between the loving and joyful Maltese and the clever and agile Poodle, the Maltipoo puppy is one of the most popular and sought-after designer doodle dogs in the country.
 Checking all the boxes for brains, looks, and personality, the Maltipoo puppy can turn any house into a happy home.
 This Maltese Poodle mix is affectionate, fun, easy to train, and even easier to love.

 Puffy like a cloud, friendly, loving, playful, and brilliant, the Maltipoos are certainly as gorgeous in appearance as they are in personality.
 They have classic puppy eyes, endearing floppy ears, a cute button nose, and a soft fluffy coat.

-- The Maltipoo is also commonly known as Maltepoo, Multipoo, Maltese Poodle mix, and Teddy Bear Maltipoo
+- The Maltipoo is also commonly known as Maltepoo, Multipoo, Maltese Poodle mix, and Teddy Bear Maltipoo.
+It is currently one of the most popular designer breeds in the United States.

 - Patient, kind, with a calm temperament and a sweet disposition, the Maltipoo is an excellent therapy dog